RougeLi/WebServiceTemplate/README.md

       ...CommonSchema,
       [StatusCodes.OK]: SayHelloResponse,
     },
+    description:
-    description: 'This endpoint generates a greeting message based on the provided name and age.
+      'This endpoint generates a greeting message based on the provided name and age.
 If no name is given, the default message will be returned.',
     summary: 'Generates a personalized greeting message.',
     tags: ['hello'],
   },
 };
 ```

+---

+## Development

+### TODO

+...